Monday 28 July 1941

 Norwegian 4785-ton freighter Highlander, which escaped from internment at Dakar and was being chased by Vichy French patrol boat Edith Germaine, is taken under protection by Royal Navy destroyer HMS Highlander.
 They proceed to Freetown along with destroyer Boreas.

 The ships of Operation EF, the projected raid on Kirkenes and Petsamo, continue steaming toward their destination in northern Norway.
-The operation's destroyers refuel from fleet oiler Black Ranger off the Russian Kola coast.
+The operation's destroyers refuel from fleet oiler Black Ranger near the Russian Kola coast.

 Convoy HG-69 departs from Gibraltar bound for Liverpool.